Britain moves ahead with mandatory climate plans for companies | Business

 Britain unveiled a new task force on Monday to write rules forcing financial firms and listed companies to publish plans from next year for transitioning to a net-zero economy by 2050.
 Last November at the COP26 UN Climate Summit, British finance minister Rishi Sunak said companies would have to publish a plan from 2023 with targets to mitigate climate risk, interim goals between now and 2050, and measures to meet them.

-It is part of Britain's commitment to make the UK the world's first net-zero-aligned financial center.
-The taskforce https://transitiontaskforce.net will develop "rigorous and robust" measures to tackle greenwashing - inflated green credentials - and help companies to establish "investable and accountable" transition plans, the finance ministry said in a statement on Monday.
+It is part of Britain's commitment to make the country the world's first net-zero-aligned financial center.
+The task force will develop "rigorous and robust" measures to tackle greenwashing - inflating green credentials - and help companies to establish "investable and accountable" transition plans, the finance ministry said in a statement on Monday.

 Steve Waygood, chief responsible investment officer at Aviva Investors, added that valuations of companies would be inaccurate until this was done.
-Valuations of companies will only be accurate once the price of carbon has been embedded in them and this required government action to mandate this, Waygood said.
+Valuations of companies would only be accurate once the price of carbon has been embedded in them and this required government action to mandate it, Waygood said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)